Skip to main content

 Learn more: Basic Types

-Exercise 4: Call the function get with arguments "hello" and 1.
-What does it return?
+Call get with "hello" and 1.
+What comes back?

 (get "hello" 1)

-Strings are indexable! get retrieves the character at position 1 (zero-based).
+Strings are indexable. get returns the character at index 1 (zero-based).

 Learn more: Basic Types